ovezthaking/MuFreak/README.md

-# MuFreak
-Mobile Application Project

-This is a Flutter project targeting Android, iOS, Web.
+MuFreak is a Flutter project that aims to develop mobile applications for Android, iOS, and the web.